Commercial Photography Capabilities - Studio and On-Location

 There are many different elements that make up a photo shoot depending on what you are wanting: styling, lighting, props, set builds, models, image capture, basic color and perspective correction, extensive digital retouching, hard or soft proofs, and digital files, to name a few.
 Be sure everything is included in your quote so there are no surprises.
 Some photographers only do the image capture and all digital correction and retouching are charged extra.
 We make our estimates as clear as possible, outlining all anticipated costs.
 If you are wanting something that it too open-ended for us to estimate up-front, we will charge an hourly rate and give you an estimated time range.

 Two-time Winner of Photoshop World International Guru Award

-Morehead Photography is honored to have twice (2021 and 2019) won the PhotoshopWorld Guru Award at the International PhotoshopWorld event in the Photo Compositing and Photo Retouching categories.
+Morehead Photography is honored to have twice (2021 and 2019) won the PhotoshopWorld Guru Award at the International PhotoshopWorld event in the Photo Compositing and Photo Retouching categories and was a Finalist in Artistry 2022.
 PhotoshopWorld, by KelbyOne, is the world's largest Adobe Photoshop, Lightroom and Photography Conference.

 The Guru Awards were created to honor and recognize the design, photography, retouching, and creativity of the conference attendees.
 The PhotoshopWorld Guru Award 2021 winner: "A Struggle In The Elements" consisted of moving from "Before" by using a poorly lighted dusk image of two dark gray bucks rutting beside telephone poles and electric boxes, and creating a composite image by blending a forest snow scene in daylight with the "After" well-lighted attractive bucks rutting.
 This composite has become a popular fine art print in galleries, at juried shows and on moreheadphotography.com.